Nerd of all trades from New York City.

 He/him 💙💜🩷

-All original content I post here is licensed Creative Commons BY-SA 4.0 International.
+Original content [OC] of mine which I post here is licensed Creative Commons BY-SA 4.0 International.

 • 2 Posts